zees-dev/go-twirp/README.md

 ### Clients

 Clients can also be generated from proto files.\
-The magic of Twirp however is that it also supports HTTP 1.1 - hence allowing you to call the endpoints via curl (in addition to protobuf)
+The magic of Twirp however is that it also supports HTTP 1.1 - hence allowing you to call RPC endpoints via curl (in addition to protobuf)

 ### cURL